Amazon Kindle: Features

 Kindle devices support dictionary and Wikipedia look-up functions when highlighting a word in an e-book.
 The font type, size and margins can be customized.
 Kindles are charged by connecting to a computer's USB port or to an AC adapter.
 Users needing accessibility due to impaired vision can use an audio adapter to listen to any e-book read aloud on supported Kindles, or those with difficulty in reading text may use the Amazon Ember Bold font for darker text and other fonts may too have bold font versions.
+It also includes other fonts for accessibility like OpenDyslexic.

 The Kindle also contains experimental features such as a web browser that uses NetFront based on WebKit.
 The browser can freely access the Kindle Store and Wikipedia on 3G models while the browser may be limited to 50 MB of data per month to websites other than Amazon and Wikipedia.
 Other possible experimental features, depending on the model are a Text-to-Speech engine that can read the text from e-books and an MP3 player that can be used to play music while reading.

 The Kindle's operating system updates are designed to be received wirelessly and installed automatically during a period in sleep mode in which Wi-Fi is turned on.
 A user may install firmware updates manually by downloading the firmware for their device and copying the file to the device's root directory.
 The Kindle operating system uses the Linux kernel with a Java app for reading e-books.